Reviews You Can Rely On

 Credit: Natalie Kafader

 There has been a long-standing debate between mesh and cushion seating.
 Which is better?
 Both strive to achieve the same outcome: that sweet spot of comfort.
-Over the years, we have researched and tested dozens and dozens of different kinds of seating options.
+Over the years, we have tested dozens and dozens of different kinds of seating options.
 Our analysis doesn't come down to the type but rather the production.
 A tighter tolerance is required to fabricate a mesh chair.
 It's much more noticeable if a chair is strung too tight or loose when we sit in these chairs for hours at a time.
 Too loose, we feel the hard backbone components of the chair.
 Too tight; it feels like a rock.
 This is not to say that we do not like mesh seats; a few scored quite high in our testing.
 Just know that you'll be relying on the company's quality assurance when producing these types of chairs.

 The seat pan is plenty wide for most people, but we do think the...